top of page

 Alopecia Areata is an autoimmune disease that causes hair loss on the scalp, face, and sometimes other body areas, like under the arms or on the legs.
 People with alopecia areata most often lose hair in circular, coin-sized patches on the scalp, but in more severe cases, they may lose all of their hair.

-Now recruiting!
 Submit your name here.

 Psoriasis